cralbers/smith-lab/_pages/research.md

 toc: true
 ---

-The Smith Lab conducts research on a range of topics including heart failure, arrhythmia and cardio-oncology, using a variety of .
+The Smith Lab conducts research on a range of topics including heart failure, arrhythmia and cardio-oncology, using a variety of modern techniques.

 # How and why do anti-cancer treatments cause cardiotoxicity?